pabloiea1995/online-log-snnipet/README.md

 # online-log-snnipet

-this extensions includes a series of snnipets for the npm module online-log, to make it easier to write log code lines.
+This extensions includes a series of snnipets for the npm module online-log, to make it easier to write log code lines.

 ## Tutorial